tundradawn/audio-context-router/README.md

 import Audio from 'audio-context-router';
 ```

 Setting the configuration.
-In most cases this doesn't need to be called because Chromium only supports stereo (2-channel) inputs and outputs.
+In most cases this doesn't need to be called because Chromium only supports stereo (2-channel) inputs and outputs, however hacks can be used to introduce multi-channel support ([Learn more](https://support.google.com/chrome/thread/21248703/5-1-surround-sound-in-chrome?hl=en)).
 ```js
 Audio.setConfiguration({
   input: {